Kentucky Route 79: Butler County

-KY 79 then goes north to Pine Knob and Short Creek, where it intersects KY 54 at Short Creek, goes through the developed portion of Falls of Rough, and then passes the Rough River Dam State Park, and crosses into Breckinridge County where it intersects with KY 105, and then meets up with KY 259.
+KY 79 then goes north towards Pine Knob, leaving the coalfield, and passes through Short Creek, where it intersects KY 54 then goes through the developed portion of Falls of Rough, and Rough River Dam State Park.

+Breckenridge and Meade Counties

+While traversing Rough River Dam, KY 79 crosses into Breckinridge County, where it intersects with KY 105, and then meets up with KY 259.
 KY 79 joins KY 259 from the lake area until they both reach the intersection with U.S. Highway 60 at Harned, southeast of Hardinsburg.
 While KY 259 makes a left turn to join US 60 westbound, KY 79 turns onto eastbound US 60, and stays with US 60 until reaching Irvington, where KY 79 enters Meade County, and heads for Brandenburg.
 On the southwest side of Brandenburg, KY 79 ends at an intersection with KY 313 and KY 448.
 The route once went to the nearby Ohio River bridge, but that was superseded with the completion of KY 313, the Joe Prather Highway, through Meade County.

 History

-For a time prior to 1942, KY 79 was originally assigned to a rural highway in Simpson County.
+From 1929 until 1944, the number KY 79 was originally assigned to a rural highway in Simpson County.
 That route ran from the Tennessee state line, continuing south as Tennessee State Route 49, northeastward to Franklin; this route later became Kentucky Route 383.

-From the 1940s until 1958, KY 79 only existed on its course from Irvington to Brandenburg; the current alignment of KY 79 from Russellville to Axtel was signed as KY 105.
-With the 1958 extension of U.S. Route 79 into Kentucky from Clarksville, Tennessee, KY 79 was extended to its current length to serve as an unofficial extension of US 79.
+From 1944 until 1958, the KY 79 designation only existed on its course from Irvington to Brandenburg; the current alignment of KY 79 from Russellville to Axtel was signed as KY 105.
+With the 1958 extension of U.S. Route 79 into Kentucky from Clarksville, Tennessee, KY 79 was extended to its length to serve as an unofficial extension of US 79 about eight years later.

 In Meade County, KY 79 previously ran around the west side of Brandenburg to the Matthew E. Welsh Bridge across the Ohio River, where it terminated on the Indiana state line to become Indiana State Road 135.
 However, in 2018, the designation was replaced by KY 313, truncating KY 79 to its current terminus.